 While this might not be your first thought of where to get film, it is possible to find old and expired color film at an antique store for very cheap.
 Expired color film (around 10 – 20 years old) can still be developed with modern processes which is why color film is still relatively worth something.
 However, over time color film degrades if not stored properly (for example, in a cool, dark place) and will be unpredictable and inconsistent.
 However, it can be fun to develop this film if you are shooting low-risk subject matter because you don’t know what you are going to get.

-If you are interested in shooting with old or expired film, see this articleOpens in a new tab. that I wrote for tips on how to shoot with old or expired film and get results you’ll be happy with.
+If you are interested in shooting with old or expired film, see this article that I wrote for tips on how to shoot with old or expired film and get results you’ll be happy with.

 Where to Get Your Film Developed Online?